slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Never waste your time trying to explain who you are to people who are committed to misunderstanding you."
 -- Dream Hampton*

-> *"The worst way to build a relationship is to try to build a relationship."
+> *"The secret to a happy relationship is two happy people."
 -- Naval Ravikant*

-> *"The people you most want to impress can read your intentions."
+> *"Find a relationship where you, naturally being you, makes the other person happy and viceversa."
 -- Naval Ravikant*

-> *"Play long-term games with long-term people."
+> *"The people you most want to impress can read your intentions."
 -- Naval Ravikant*

 > *"If you loose somebody for being yourself, then you never had them to begin with."
 -- Naval Ravikant*

-> *"The secret to a happy relationship is two happy people."
+> *"The worst way to build a relationship is to try to build a relationship."
 -- Naval Ravikant*

-> *"Find a relationship where you, naturally being you, makes the other person happy and viceversa."
+> *"Play long-term games with long-term people."
--- -- Naval Ravikant*
+-- Naval Ravikant*